anonymone/MetaQnn-1/README.md

       year={2017}
     }

+# Differences from original repository
+1. Cnverted from python2 to python3 and also
+2. Fixed the issue of not producing pool layers
+3. Added more datsets.

-# Installation
+# Dependences
+Python 3 based:
-1. Install caffe using these [instructions](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide) with CUDA 8 and cuDNN 5.1.
+1. install caffe using ```conda install caffe-gpu```
+2. install lmdb using ```conda install lmdb python-lmdb```
-2. ```pip install -r requirements.txt```
+3. install the other requirements using ```pip install -r requirements.txt```

 # Quick Example (CIFAR-10)
 1. Create CIFAR-10 LMDB's on each server you plan to use for training